friveramariani/PRCubeStars/projects.md

 - [What is a CubeSat?](https://friveramariani.github.io/PRCubeStars/cubesat)
 - [What are fungal spores?](https://friveramariani.github.io/PRCubeStars/fungi)

-## Current and recently-completed experiments
+## Ongoing and recently-completed experiments

 - altimeter testing
 - sychronization of the altimeter and Arduino programming codes
+- volumetric sampling with the CubeSat (at 1L and 5L per minute)

 <script>